2vincentLin/dioxus-jlpt-flashcard/Dioxus.md

 ## 1. signal test

 1. if you have a signal variable, then all component use it will update if the value updates.
-2. if you copy singal variable to another non-signal variable, and you changed the signal variable, non-signal varialbe will be updated automatically, but slower.
+2. if you copy signal variable to another non-signal variable, and you changed the signal variable, non-signal variable will be updated automatically, but slower.
 3. if you change the non-signal variable, original signal variable won't be affected.
 4. if you clone it by calling clone(), then both will stay in sync immediately.
-5. use_resource will alway run when you load the page at 1st time. stop is using some variables.
+5. use_resource will always run when you load the page at 1st time. stop is using some variables.
 6. if you have a resource depends on multiple signal simultaneously, using tuple to wrap them

 ```rust